 Education Consultant with a Focus on Academic Leadership

 William is a founding member of the organization and president of the EDUPAM Board of Directors in the US.
-He is part of the executive team and dedicates his knowledge of leadership development and the design of academic projects.
+He brings his knowledge of leadership development and the design of academic projects.

 He has founded three of the most successful schools in New York and advised educational projects in various cities worldwide, managing to improve the academic quality of these projects and providing viable and measurable strategies.
 Its vast network of professional contacts within the academic field allows for interweaving alliances and international networks.